 John Martin Taylor: Our family moved from Baton Rouge, Louisiana to Orangeburg (which is about an hour and a half west of Charleston) when I was three years old.
 We lived near a swamp, similar to our home and setting we had in Louisiana.
 My father was also an avid boater and was always on the water.
-For years we had one of the three sailboats docked on Hilton Head Island and often traveled there.How did you get into cooking and food?
+For years we had one of the three sailboats docked on Hilton Head Island and often traveled there.

 My parents were incredible cooks who had an extensive wine cellar.
 We always had large family dinners where wine was served.
 My mother had a cookbook collection of over 1,200 books, most of which she left to me when she passed away.
 We also traveled a lot and dined at upscale restaurants everywhere we went.

 After graduate school, where I received a Master’s in Film, I went to the Caribbean and was a freelance photographer.
 While there, I realized how much I missed the Lowcountry.
 There were so many similarities.
 So I decided to move to Charleston in 1975 and then again in 1980 but did take time to travel to Europe.
 I was hired to write for a food magazine after applying to be the art director.
 Eventually I headed to New York and wrote about food for a French magazine Ici New York.
 It was around this time I met Karen Hess, who was a leading food historian.
 She and I would discuss for hours and hours foodways and recipes, including those from South Carolina plantations, where the cooking was done by the enslaved.

 After two years in New York, I decided to move to Charleston and open a culinary bookstore.
-That was 1986.What was the store like?
-What made it special?
+That was 1986.

 It was heavy on books of course.
 At one point, we had 10,000 titles and books on everything from hunting, butchering, cooking, history, and more.
 But I knew I wanted to sell ingredients to cook with there as well.
 When I started searching for things, I quickly realized that there was nothing out there.
 No country grits, the kind we ate as kids.
 So I went to over 30 mills and found a miller that grew stone-ground, whole-grain, heirloom corn and together started making grits that I sold at the store, and still sell online today.
 Many of my customers are chefs all over the country.

 Well, I was writing for a lot of magazines — Food + Wine, Gourmet, New York Times.
 I was researching and writing on southern foods.
 This eventually led to the books including Hoppin’ John’s Lowcountry Cooking.

 After Hurricane Hugo, we had to close for repairs (and my fist book was due!).
 After it was released, my sister Sue came to work for me and she really ran the store.
 Then, in 1997, I bought the building and started a cooking school, added cooking ware and my own line of condiments and really built it up.
 I get a lot of credit for the store’s success but Sue was the real force behind it.
 My focus was mostly on writing and consulting at that point.
 When online book sales began digging into mine, I decided to close the shop and go online with my own books and food products.
 Also, my partner of six years at the time (now my husband) was moving up in the federal government and we were anticipating moving.

 Most significantly, I turned Charlestonians on to stone-ground, whole grain, heirloom corn grits, long before Glenn Roberts was growing them, before any local restaurant was serving them.
 That was cool.
 Food historian David Shields was a supporter of the store and I remember the first time he came in.
-He and I started talking about the music we liked — we both appreciated pretty obscure stuff.Talk about where Charleston is today and where it was when you opened the store?
+He and I started talking about the music we liked — we both appreciated pretty obscure stuff.

 Well, Sean Brock was just a young boy when I opened the store (laughing).
 Really regional cooking was and should always be about the home cooks.
 That was what we championed with the store.
 Authentic Lowcountry cooking happens at the home and it all began at the plantations and in Charleston townhouses.
 Much of the cooking was based on what came from the sea.
 And on rice.
 These traditions of cooking large traditional meals at home and celebrating together still happens but not a lot, and not really still in Charleston.